Long Rock: Transport

-Long Rock is the site of a locomotive shed.
-Formerly catering to steam locomotives, it is the most south-westerly depot on the former Great Western Railway's system.
-Now known as Penzance TMD, it is a refuelling and servicing depot for diesel locomotives and HST sets.
+Long Rock is the site of a railway motive power depot.
+Formerly catering to steam locomotives, it is operated by Great Western Railway and is the most south-westerly depot on the National Rail network.
+Now known as Penzance TMD, it is a refuelling and servicing depot for diesel locomotives and multiple units.

-Long Rock has regular bus services to Penzance and Truro and is on The Cornish Way network of cycle paths.
+Long Rock has regular bus services to Penzance, Camborne, St Ives and Truro, operated by Go Cornwall Bus.

-A dual carriageway bypass carries the A30 road north of the village and the land beside the road has been extensively developed with light industry and a retail park.
+A dual carriageway bypass carries the A30 road north of the village; the land beside the road has been extensively developed with light industry and a retail park.

 Penzance Heliport is situated between Long Rock and Penzance.
 The original heliport was demolished in 2014 and a Sainsburys supermarket, car park and trading estate was built on the site.
-In 2019 new heliport was built on a site opposite the heliport trading estate a hundred yards away from the original heliport and in the spring of 2020 commenced a scheduled service to the Isles of Scilly.
+In 2019, a new heliport was built on a site opposite trading estate, 10 yd away from the original.
+In spring 2020, a scheduled service to the Isles of Scilly commenced.

+The villages lies on The Cornish Way network of cycle paths.

+Media

+The local community radio station is Coast FM (formerly Penwith Radio).